codebysandip/react-ssr/docs/how-to-add-model-for-api-response.md

 # React SSR - Add Model/Interface for API Response
 For every API response we must create a model.
-In Typescript, We create a interface for model.We divided this doc into two parts:
+In Typescript, We create a interface for model/data.
+We divided this doc into two parts:
   1. [Benefits of using typescript](#benefits-of-using-typescript)
   2. [How to add model/interface](#how-to-add-model)

 ## Benefits of using typescript
-Let's talk about what are benefits to create a model:
+Let's talk about what are benefits when we create a model:
   1. Compile time error checking by typescript compiler.
-    If you will create interface with required and optional then typescript compiler will check errors when you will use in component.
+    If you will create interface with required and optional data keys then typescript compiler will check errors when you will use in component.
     Let's take example:<br />